markNZed/processism-react-three/storyboard.md

 * Some concepts, like "Non-Foundationalism" and "Paradox vs Not-knowing," might be too abstract for the general audience without sufficient grounding in prior scenes.
 Introduce these abstract ideas by first revisiting more concrete examples discussed earlier in the presentation, then use those examples to illustrate the abstract concept.
 For example, revisit the "System" scene to introduce non-foundationalism, showing how the system operates without a single fixed foundation.
 * The storyboard is largely didactic, focusing on delivering information rather than engaging the viewer interactively.
 Consider incorporating more interactive elements or questions that invite viewers to reflect on their understanding or relate the content to their own experiences.
 * At the end of the presentation, offer a brief recap of the key concepts
+* Support Materials: Provide supplementary materials (e.g., glossaries, FAQs) to aid understanding.
 <!-- omit in toc -->
 ## Potential further concepts:
 * Co-evolution
 * Intra-action
 * Reality is that which we do not want to change
+* Historical Context: Briefly explore the origins of Processism and its development over time.
+* Applications of Processism: Highlight how process-oriented thinking impacts various fields such as science, technology, and social sciences.
+* Challenges and Critiques: Address common criticisms to provide a balanced perspective and deepen the audience's understanding.

 <!-- omit in toc -->
 # Overview